Johanna & Seri

 Good Ride Stories

 Good Ride Stories is our travel diary.
 We write it for ourselves, as well as for friends, family and anyone who is interested in following our adventures.
-We write mainly about our journey and how we experience the happenings and places along the way, but also try to share some useful tips.
+We write mainly about our journeys and how we experience the happenings and places along the way, but we also want to share some useful tips and inspiration.

-The blog will mainly concentrate on traveling overland.
-We haven’t quit flying completely but for environmental and fun reasons we travel overland, as long as it makes sense.
+The blog mainly concentrates on traveling overland.
+We haven’t quit flying completely but for environmental and fun reasons we travel overland, as long as it makes sense or is possible.
 We think that one of the best parts of traveling is the traveling itself.
 We don’t just want to arrive somewhere, we want to see what’s on the way.